kernel-matrix-benchmarks/kernel-matrix-benchmarks/README.md

 ## Related Publications

 We will document our framework and results with a publication in due time.
-Meanwhile, the following publication details design principles behind the ANN-benchmark framework:
+Meanwhile, the following paper details design principles behind the ANN-benchmark framework:

 - M. Aumüller, E. Bernhardsson, A. Faithfull:
 [ANN-Benchmarks: A Benchmarking Tool for Approximate Nearest Neighbor Algorithms](https://arxiv.org/abs/1807.05614).
 Information Systems 2019.
 DOI: [10.1016/j.is.2019.02.006](https://doi.org/10.1016/j.is.2019.02.006)